 The Airport Authority is a self-sustaining entity receiving most of its revenues through user fees and rents from airline and nonairline business partners operating at SDIA.

-by tax revenues, accounts are maintained in an enterprise fund on the accrual basis of accounting.
+Since the Airport Authority is not funded by tax revenues, accounts are maintained in an enterprise fund on the accrual basis of accounting.
 Under accrual accounting, revenues are recognized as soon as they are earned, and expenses are recognized as soon as a liability is incurred, regardless of the timing of related cash inflows and outflows.
 Users of SDIA's facilities provide most of the revenues to operate, maintain, and acquire necessary services and facilities.